Autonomous vehicle startup Udelv inks grocery delivery deal in Oklahoma City

 Autonomous delivery vehicle startup Udelv today unveiled a partnership with Narnia Road and Esperanza Real Estate Investments to supply supermarkets with fleets of autonomous vans.

 The first vehicle will be delivered in Q1 2019, with a 10-van deployment to follow by the end of next year.
-They’ll ferry food from grocery stores including Uptown Grocery, Buy For Less, Buy For Less Super Mercado, and Smart Saver to customers in “underserved markets.”
+The vehicles will ferry food from a number of grocery stores, including Uptown Grocery, Buy For Less, Buy For Less Supermercado, and Smart Saver, to customers in “underserved markets.”

 In the future, additional vans might service pharmacies and other local merchants, Udelv CEO and cofounder Daniel Laury said.